-‘Dancing With the Stars’ Cast Reacts As Karina Smirnoff Posts Name & First Photo Of Her Newborn Baby boy
+‘Dancing With the Stars’ Cast Reacts As Karina Smirnoff Posts Name & First Photo Of Her Newborn Baby Boy

 “She feels incredibly blessed,” the source said.
 “She is so happy to be a mother.”

-Of course, fans of the pro dancer are hiping to see a photo of baby Theo’s face soon, but they may have to wait a while.
-While Karina shared her pregnancy announcement with Instagram fans in December– complete with a positive First Response pregnancy test in her hand — she kept her journey to motherhood extremely private.
+Of course, fans of the pro dancer are hoping to see a photo of baby Theo’s face soon, but they may have to wait a while.
+While Karina shared her pregnancy announcement with Instagram fans in December — complete with a positive First Response pregnancy test in her hand — she kept her journey to motherhood extremely private.
 Karina did not post any baby bump pics or ultrasound milestones to her social media page.
 In fact, some recent commenters wrote that they didn’t even know she was expecting a baby.

-Dancing With the Stars fans haven’t seen Karina on the ABC dancing show since 2016 when she was partnered with retired NFL star Doug Flutie for season 22.
+Dancing With the Stars fans haven’t seen Karina on the ABC show since 2016 when she was partnered with retired NFL star Doug Flutie for season 22.
 She won the mirrorball trophy with celebrity partner J.R.
 Martinez in season 13 and landed in second place with past contenders Mario Lopez and Corbin Bleu.